Book 12

 A) Answer these questions:

-2. What did they do in the town?
+- Why did they visit the town?

-5. What did the policeman do then?
+- What did the policeman do when they did not stop?

 B) Which words in the story mean the opposite of: